 Read-across, the general principles of similarity, and the different steps of the evaluation will be explained.
 Recent guidance documents such as the RAAF (ECHA 2015) will be taken into account.
 Based on read-across examples, participants will learn about the difficulties in the definition of source compounds and the assessment of uncertainty.
 New concepts such as the support of read-across by in-vitro or in-silico approaches will be outlined showing examples e.g. from the EU-ToxRisk project.

 Threshold of toxicological concern (TTC)

-This module course consists of four half-day sessions, each a mixture of lectures, discussion and practical (hands-on) sessions.
+This training course will be held at Fraunhofer ITEM.
+It consists of several sessions, each a mixture of lectures, discussion and hands-on sessions.
 Participants will get an overview of the possibilities of reproducing/validating model predictions provided in dossiers in order to evaluate their usefulness for risk and hazard assessment.
-Hands-on exercises on cases dealing with prioritization of potentially carcinogenic substances (both genotoxic and non-genotoxic) and TTC (threshold of toxicological concern) concepts will give participants a clear idea of the possibilities and difficulties of applying predictive toxicology methods.
+Hands-on exercises on cases dealing with prioritization of potentially carcinogenic substances (both genotoxic and non-genotoxic) and TTC concepts will give participants a clear idea of the possibilities and difficulties of applying predictive methods in (regulatory) toxicology.

-During the training, participants will use their own laptop/desktop computer with the OECD QSAR Toolbox and Toxtree software installed in advance, and some of the hands-on examples will make use of this software.
+During the training, participants will use their own laptop/desktop computer with the OECD QSAR Toolbox, VEGA and Toxtree software installed in advance, and some of the hands-on examples will make use of this software.